AnandhuMannady/LC-WABOT/README.md

 # LC-WABOT
-A Simple Whatsapp Bot Fron Nodejs
+A Simple WhatsappBot Fron Nodejs
+Clone this repo